WinterToasterteam/Discord-Bot-Control-Panel-Dashboard-Application-Window/README.md

 - open console button (WARNING: MAY NOT SAVE THE CURRENT LINES WHEN YOU CLOSE CONSOLE AND THEN REOPEN!)

 # Instructions
-1 - Move the downloaded file into your bot folder project or to download fast, run in your powershell on vs code or any programming software: git clone https://github.com/WinterToasterteam/Discord-Bot-Control-Panel-Dashboard-Application-Window
+1 - Move the downloaded file into your bot folder project or to download fast, run in your powershell on vs code or any programming software: `git clone https://github.com/WinterToasterteam/Discord-Bot-Control-Panel-Dashboard-Application-Window`
 (FOR THE 2nd OPTION ON DOWNLOADING IN POWERSHELL: MAKE SURE TO HAVE git DOWNLOADED OR IT MIGHT NOT BE RECOGNIZED!
 AFTER DOWNLOADING git PUT IT IN SYSTEM PATH!)

 2 - download venv and have Python 3.8 or higher:

 `python -m venv venv` (create an virtual environment to prevent globals to be interfered with its dependencies)

-3 - create additional changes to window.py as putting your own .png, .wav sounds and extras!
+3 - create additional changes to `window.py` as putting your own `.png`, `.wav` `sounds` and extras!

 # Installing latency correctly
-1 - for the latency system, in your bot project, create: latency.json
+1 - for the latency system, in your bot project, create: `latency.json`

-2 - after creating latency.json, go to your bot.py or main.py, then make this above your @bot.event:
+2 - after creating `latency.json`, go to your `bot.py` or `main.py`, then make this above your `@bot.event`:

 ```python
 @tasks.loop(seconds=1)